Michelle Segar

 Michelle L. Segar is an American behavioral sustainability scientist, author, and speaker.
 She is known for her research on how to create autonomous and sustained motivation for self-care behaviors (e.g., exercise, sleep, eating).
 This work integrates ideas from marketing, persuasion, executive functioning, learning, goal pursuit, positive psychology, organizational change, behavioral economics, and socialization to understand and leverage the unconscious influences on the daily decision making that underlies sustained health, fitness, and well-being.
 She has written two books.
 One book is about the science behind lasting exercise motivation, No Sweat: How the Simple Science of Motivation Can Bring You a Lifetime of Fitness.
 The other, The Joy Choice: How to Finally Achieve Lasting Changes in Eating and Exercise, explains the new science and method for breaking down all-or-nothing thinking and cultivating the in-the-moment decisions that support sustainable self-care, health, and well-being.
+Reviewing this book for The Washington Post in 2022, health columnist Gretchen Reynolds wrote: "It offers gentle, practical guidance about how to stop setting and then backsliding on ambitious exercise and eating goals and instead find the 'perfect imperfect option' that motivates us … now."

 Biography

 Michelle Segar received her undergraduate degree from the University of Michigan's Residential College, where she studied how socialization and culture influence attitudes, motivation, and behavior.
 Between her undergraduate and graduate education she worked for the 25th Olympic Committee in Barcelona, Spain where she also ran with the Olympic Torch.
 After Segar received master's degrees in Kinesiology (M.S.) and in Health Behavior-Health Education (M.P.H.), she studied for and was awarded a doctorate in Personality Psychology (PhD) at the University of Michigan.
 Her dissertation on how exercise goals undermine or promote sustainable behavior was selected as the 2008 Outstanding Dissertation by the Society of Behavioral Medicine.
-Segar’s research is published in scientific journals and has formed the basis of recommendations and behavioral trainings used in health care, public health, health promotion, corporate well-being, and fitness contexts.
+Segar's research is published in scientific journals and has formed the basis of recommendations and behavioral trainings used in health care, public health, health promotion, corporate well-being, and fitness contexts.
 In addition to being on the faculty at the University of Michigan.
 Segar has also been a health coach to individuals for almost 30 years.
 She has been an advisor to IHRSA (The Global Health & Fitness Association), the Department of Health and Human Services, WELCOA (The Wellness Council of America), as well as a speaker for the World Health Organization, and director of the University of Michigan Sports, Health, and Activity Research and Policy Center.